-The DSL is a senior member of staff, from the Holy Family Catholic School leadership team.
-During term time the DSL and/or a Deputy Designated Safeguarding Lead (DDSL) will always be available during school hours for staff in the school to discuss any safeguarding concerns.
+The DSL is a senior member of staff, from the school leadership team.
+During term time the DSL and/or a Deputy Designated Safeguarding Lead (DDSL) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 A duty rota will be organised to provide staff with advice, information and signposting out of hours and over weekends / school holidays in the event of an emergency.